-So, with that said let's have a look at the main types first and then I'll give you a summery of the obscure and less popular types of saxophones as well towards the end of this article.
+So, with that said let's learn more about saxophones.
+I'll start with showing you the main saxophone types first and then I'll give you a summery of the obscure and less popular types of saxophones as well towards the end of this article.

 The Saxophone hierarchy

 There are many similarities between the parts in a choir and the 4 main types of saxophones.

 In the choir you have the sopranos singing the top parts, below them are the altos still in the upper register.
 Moving down to the Tenors which usually are male singers with deeper yet strong voices and finally the Baritones (or basses) that sing the base notes.